 Delivery prices vary between £19.58 and £26.66 per month, and you’ll pay less per bouquet the longer your subscription lasts.
 For an ongoing order, ‘Classic’ blooms come in at £20 per month, while the brand’s special ‘Seasonal’ option has a £25 price tag.

 There’s plenty of customisation on offer with Bloom & Wild.
 You can choose which bouquet you receive next and select your preferred delivery date.
-You’ll even get the chance to add a different gift card with each bouquet if you’re buying blooms for a loved one.
+You’ll even get the chance to add a different gift card with each bouquet.
+So each month they receive blooms from you, they’ll receive a different personalised note too.
+Who said romance was dead?

 Set up your subscription for three, six or 12 months, and Bunches will deliver your blooms in plastic-free, fully-recyclable packaging.
 There’s even a letterbox-friendly option, which is ideal if you know you’ll be out of the house on delivery days.

-With every order, you’ll get a printable gift certificate to pass on to a loved one if you’re buying the subscription as a present.
+With every order, you’ll get a printable gift certificate to pass on to that special someone if you’re buying the subscription as a Valentine’s gift

 Interflora has been supplying beautiful blooms for almost 100 years now, and it’s developed a flexible subscription service priced at £35 for each monthly delivery.
 Packages range in length from three months (£105) to a year (£420), but always include fresh, seasonal flowers.